baus/install-discourse/README.md

 Copyright 2013 by Christopher Baus <christopher@baus.net>.
 Licensed under GPL 1.3

 Discourse is the new [web discussion forum software](http://discourse.org) by Jeff Atwood (et al.).
-Considering the state of forum software, I'm confident it is going to be a breakout success.
+Considering the state of forum software, I'm confident it is going to be a success.
 With that said it is still in a very early state, and if you are not an expert on Linux and Rail administration, getting a Discourse site up and running can be a daunting task.

-While I consider myself to be moderately skilled at Linux administration, this is the first Rails app I have attempted to deploy and run, so now that I've been through the installation process a few times, I've decided to to more formally document it for others who want to try out the software.

-The following will set up the *development* environment.
-I am still working out the specifics of deploying a production installation.
+Although I am not a Rails developer, I personally spent a few days getting a production build up and running.

 # Warning